TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating-from-v2/major-changes.md

 With Packet Broker enabled on both {{% tts %}} and {{% ttnv2 %}}, you can receive traffic on {{% tts %}} without having to re-configure any of your gateways.

-> **NOTE**: Packet Broker is only enabled on The Things Network Public Community Network and The Things Industries Cloud Hosted.
+>**Note:** Packet Broker is only enabled on The Things Network Public Community Network and The Things Industries Cloud Hosted.

 For private {{% tts %}} deployments with Packet Broker disabled, you will need to re-configure your gateways to connect to {{% tts %}}, so that you can start receiving traffic from your end devices.